 mcanvil

-Minecraft Enchanting Table Language Translator
+Minecraft Enchanting Table Translator

 Enchanting table glyphs

-The strange runes that float across the top of the enchanting table are written in the Standard Galactic Alphabet (SGA) — a font Minecraft borrowed from the 1990 game Commander Keen.
+The strange runes that float across the top of the enchanting table are written in the Standard Galactic Alphabet(SGA) — a writing system created by Tom Hall for id Software’s Commander Keen games and adopted by Mojang in 2011.
 It is a simple one-to-one substitution cipher: each of the 26 Latin letters A–Z is swapped for one symbol.
 Type anything above and this tool draws it in that alphabet, then lets you download the result as a PNG or SVG.

 Why our glyphs are correct (and most translators’ aren’t)